hoddmimes/TxModel/README.md

 ## About TxTest

-_TxTest_ is a hobby and  proof-of-concept distributed transaction system designed for _ultra-low latency and high throughput_, achieving transactional times in _microseconds_ rather than milliseconds.
+_TxModel_ is a hobby and  proof-of-concept distributed transaction system designed for _ultra-low latency and high throughput_, achieving transactional times in _microseconds_ rather than milliseconds.
 Built for mission-critical applications, it prioritizes _fault tolerance, scalability, and consistency_, ensuring high availability even under substantial loads.

 Such systems are commonly used in industries like _finance, telecommunications, and industrial automation_, where real-time processing and reliability are paramount.